wellsaid-labs/tts-evaluation/docs/GCP_WORKFLOW.md

 # Activate the virtual environment
 . venv/bin/activate

-# Kill any existing processes (sometimes `src/bin/train/spectrogram_model/__main__.py` does not
+# Kill any existing processes (sometimes `src/bin/train/signal_model/__main__.py` does not
 # exit cleanly).
 pkill -9 python; nvidia-smi;

 PYTHONPATH=. python src/bin/train/signal_model/__main__.py \
-    --project_name your_comet_ml_project_name -t signal \
+    --project_name your_comet_ml_project_name --tags your_tag --tags your_tag_two \
-    -s experiments/spectrogram_model/[LATEST DATE OF TRAINING]/checkpoints/[LATEST DATE OF TRAINING]/step_[~150000].pt
+    --spectrogram_model_checkpoint experiments/spectrogram_model/[LATEST DATE OF TRAINING]/checkpoints/[LATEST DATE OF TRAINING]/step_[~150000].pt
 ```

-Again, keep your experiment running out past 150,000 steps.
-Monitor your experiment in Comet.ML and once it has surpassed 150,000 and you are satisfied with the data you've gathered, end your process!
+Finally, for the signal model, you'll want to train again to convergence which is around
+150,000 steps as of October 2019.
+See the '''Keeping Your VM Instance Alive''' section
+to optimize your experiment running time and keep it running overnight!
+Lastly, monitor
+your experiment in [comet](comet.ml) and kill your process after it's converged.

+You'll want to kill your experiment after it's converged because it won't
+improve much more and it costs 6$ / hr per VM.

 ### (Optional) Keeping Your VM Instance Alive